missionpinball/mpf-docs/config/slide_player.rst

 ~~~~~
 Single value, type: ``boolean`` (Yes/No or True/False).
 Default: ``True``

-Speficies whether this slide should be shown.
+Specifies whether this slide should be shown.
 (It will only be shown if it's the highest
 priority slide for that display.)
 If you set ``show: false``, then the slide will be
 created and added to the display's collection of slides, but it won't be shown.